 As funding is based on pupil numbers this is a KPI.
-Pupil numbers for 2020 were 1,790 which was in line with budget expectations.
+Pupil numbers for 2021 were 1,824 which were in line with budget expectations.

 A further KPI is staffing costs as a percentage of total recurring income.
-For 2020/21 this was kept below the agreed parameter of 83%.
+For 2021/22 this was kept below the agreed parameter of 83%.
 The Board of Trustees is confident that staffing levels are closely monitored to agreed Full Time Equivalent and staffing structures are all approved by them.